 An Apprenticeship at Witte Flower Farm is part of Rogue Farm Corps’ beginning farmer training program.
-Hands-on field training at the host farm is augmented by a series of classes, farm tours, discussions, and networking events organized by Rogue Farm Corps.
+Hands-on field training at the Host Farm is complemented by a series of classes, farm tours, discussions, and networking events organized by Rogue Farm Corps.

 Apprentices join other beginning farmers for an Educational Event Series facilitated by Rogue Farm Corps.

 24 classes focused on foundational sustainable agriculture concepts, skills, and the food system.